IBM-Cloud/terraform-provider-ibm/website/docs/d/backup_recovery.html.markdown

 					  * Constraints: Allowable values are: `Archival`, `Tiering`, `Rpaas`.
 				* `bytes_restored` - (Integer) Specify the total bytes restored.
 				* `end_time_usecs` - (Integer) Specifies the end time of the Recovery in Unix timestamp epoch in microseconds.
 This field will be populated only after Recovery is finished.
+				* `exclude_params` - (List) Specifies the parameters to in/exclude objects (e.g.: volumes).
+An object satisfying any of these criteria will be included by this filter.
+				Nested schema for **exclude_params**:
+					* `label_combination_method` - (String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.
+					  * Constraints: Allowable values are: `AND`, `OR`.
+					* `label_vector` - (List) Array of Object to represent Label that Specify Objects (e.g.: Persistent Volumes and Persistent Volume Claims) to Include or Exclude.It will be a two-dimensional array, where each inner array will consist of a key and value representing labels.
+Using this two dimensional array of Labels, the Cluster generates a list of items to include in the filter, which are derived from intersections or the union of these labels, as decided by operation parameter.
+					Nested schema for **label_vector**:
+						* `key` - (String) The key of the label, used to identify the label.
+						* `value` - (String) The value associated with the label key.
+					* `objects` - (List) Array of objects that are to be included.
+					* `selected_resources` - (List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+					Nested schema for **selected_resources**:
+						* `api_group` - (String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+						* `is_cluster_scoped` - (Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+						* `kind` - (String) The kind of the resource type.
+(Eg. VirtualMachine).
+						* `name` - (String) The name of the resource.
+This field is ignored for resource selection during recovery.
+						* `resource_list` - (List) Array of the instances of the resource with group, version and kind mentioned above.
+						Nested schema for **resource_list**:
+							* `entity_id` - (Integer) The id of the specific entity to be backed up or restored.
+							* `name` - (String) The name of the specific entity/resource to be backed up or restored.
+						* `version` - (String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
+				* `include_params` - (List) Specifies the parameters to in/exclude objects (e.g.: volumes).
+An object satisfying any of these criteria will be included by this filter.
+				Nested schema for **include_params**:
+					* `label_combination_method` - (String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.
+					  * Constraints: Allowable values are: `AND`, `OR`.
+					* `label_vector` - (List) Array of Object to represent Label that Specify Objects (e.g.: Persistent Volumes and Persistent Volume Claims) to Include or Exclude.It will be a two-dimensional array, where each inner array will consist of a key and value representing labels.
+Using this two dimensional array of Labels, the Cluster generates a list of items to include in the filter, which are derived from intersections or the union of these labels, as decided by operation parameter.
+					Nested schema for **label_vector**:
+						* `key` - (String) The key of the label, used to identify the label.
+						* `value` - (String) The value associated with the label key.
+					* `objects` - (List) Array of objects that are to be included.
+					* `selected_resources` - (List) Array of Object which has group, version, kind, etc. as its fields to identify a resource type and a resource list which is essentially the list of instances of that resource type.
+					Nested schema for **selected_resources**:
+						* `api_group` - (String) API group name of the resource (excluding the version).
+(Eg. apps, kubevirt.io).
+						* `is_cluster_scoped` - (Boolean) Boolean indicating whether the resource is cluster scoped or not.
+This field is ignored for resource selection during recovery.
+						* `kind` - (String) The kind of the resource type.
+(Eg. VirtualMachine).
+						* `name` - (String) The name of the resource.
+This field is ignored for resource selection during recovery.
+						* `resource_list` - (List) Array of the instances of the resource with group, version and kind mentioned above.
+						Nested schema for **resource_list**:
+							* `entity_id` - (Integer) The id of the specific entity to be backed up or restored.
+							* `name` - (String) The name of the specific entity/resource to be backed up or restored.
+						* `version` - (String) The version under the API group for the resource.
+This field is ignored for resource selection during recovery.
 				* `messages` - (List) Specify error messages about the object.
 				* `object_info` - (List) Specifies the information about the object for which the snapshot is taken.
 				Nested schema for **object_info**: